COSC3020/reverse-insertion-sort/README.md

 }
 ```

-Change this function such that it workinsertionSortReverse()s from the end of the array rather than
+Change this function such that it works from the end of the array rather than
 the beginning, `` -- only the direction of
 iterating over the elements is reversed, the array is still sorted the same way
 (ascending).
 Add your code in `code.js`.
 Test your new function; I've provided